Common dental myths debunked

 The safest way to whiten your teeth is under supervision at a dentist office, where you are assured safe application and support with any sensitivity issues.

 Myth: You need to brush hard to clean your teeth.

 In this case, the exact opposite is true.
-Brushing too vigorously with a firm or even medium brush can actually erode some of the enamel that shields the tooth surface from decay.
+Brushing too vigorously with a firm or even medium brush can actually erode some of the enamel that shields your teeth’s surfaces from decay.
 Dentists always recommend a soft-bristled toothbrush.

 Myth: Flossing is overrated.

 The Departments of Agriculture and Health and Human Services recently removed daily flossing from their recommendations based on a lack of strong evidence that support the practice in preventing cavities and gum disease.
-However, the American Academy of Periodontology noted that the current evidence may have fallen short because researchers had 1) weren’t able to include enough participants, and 2) didn’t examine gum health over a significant amount of time.
-Ask any dentist, and they will tell you that flossing helps remove tarter build up and removes food debris and particles from between the teeth that toothbrushes can’t reach.
+However, the American Academy of Periodontology noted that the current evidence may have fallen short because researchers weren’t able to include enough participants and didn’t examine gum health over a significant amount of time.
+Ask any dentist, and they will tell you that flossing helps remove tartar build up and removes food debris and particles from between the teeth that toothbrushes can’t reach.

 Myth: Chewing sugar-free gum can make up for brushing.

 Uhhhhh, no. While sugar-free gum, especially gum with xylitol, increases saliva production, which helps to rinse away eroding acids, it does not replace daily brushing and flossing.

 Myth: Gum disease is only an indicator of oral issues.